vPeteWalker/midway/prereqs/prereqs.rst

 HPOC Prerequisites
 +++++++++++++++++++

-Pre-requisites for a Nutanix Hosted POC environment are simple, as you will have a predictable network topology and use a pre-created Domain Controller image.
+Prerequisites for a Nutanix Hosted POC environment are simple, as you will have a predictable network topology and use a pre-created Domain Controller image.

 You'll need the following: